EmmaDOrto/Mocku_for_change/README.md

 - In the file [test](https://github.com/EmmaDOrto/Mocku_for_change/blob/main/test.py) I have tested all the functions in functions file to ensure that they work properly.

 - In the repository [testing_files](https://github.com/EmmaDOrto/Mocku_for_change/tree/main/testing_files) there are two files (a .csv and a .xlsx) imported in the test file.
 They must never be changed.

+### How to launch the program:

+1. First, the user has to choose the local paths to the folders where data and graphs must be saved.
+They must be wrote in a .txt file in the format of [paths](https://github.com/EmmaDOrto/Mocku_for_change/blob/main/paths.txt)

+2. Then, to start the program the user has to launch the file [analysis](https://github.com/EmmaDOrto/Mocku_for_change/blob/main/analysis.py) which imports [thesis_data](https://github.com/EmmaDOrto/Mocku_for_change/blob/main/thesis_data.xlsx) from CLI as first argument and then parameters from [paths](https://github.com/EmmaDOrto/Mocku_for_change/blob/main/paths.txt), that has to be given as second argument.
+So the user has to launch the analysis file from the command line with the syntax "python analysis.py data.xlsx paths.txt" (in our case, "python analysis.py thesis_data.xlsx paths.txt").
+The final analysed dataframes and plot images are saved automatically in the local paths.

 To show you some results, those are the final dataframe an related plot for the condition "Topic present or slightly present in perception":